Ugandan Diaspora | Editorial | January 2017 | Lets Buckle-Up For The Age of Trump and What Could Be The Rise of Fascism in America?

 http://www.ugandandiasporanews.com/2017/01/14/daily-monitor-presidential-handshake-is-a-sign-of-the-oil-curse/

 This is one of the things that is wrong with Uganda,.
 When some defend such actions and justify wanton corruption and the failure of government to build institutions and follow proper procurement procedures it points to the politics of Animal Farm.
-I cannot wait to see the complete list (including the ghosts) of the 46 civil servants that were the beneficiaries of this $1.6 million dollar handshake when its finally becomes public.
-If I were among the civil servants named I would return this money to avoid the semblance of any wrongdoing.
+I cannot wait to see the complete list (including the ghosts) of the 46 civil servants that were the beneficiaries of this $1.6 million dollar handshake when its finally made public.
+If I were among the civil servants named I would return this money to avoid the semblance of any wrongdoing and to avoid being judged by our history.

 http://www.ntv.co.ug/news/local/23/jan/2017/revival-national-carrier-hits-snag-uganda-airlines-name-now-owned-private#sthash.JWdnSCVo.dpbs